-Additional information on adoption expenses including eligible child rules and employer-provided adoption assistance may be found in the IRS Instructions to Federal Form 8839.
+Additional information on adoption expenses including eligible child rules and employer-provided adoption assistance may be found in the IRS Instructions for Form 8839 Qualified Adoption Expenses.

 To enter information for an Adoption credit (Form 8839) in TaxAct®:

-- Click Other Credits in the Federal Quick Q&A Topics menu to expand the category and then click Qualified adoption expenses
+- Click Other Credits in the Federal Quick Q&A Topics menu to expand, then click Qualified adoption expenses.